katawful/nvim-anisole-macros/ReadMe.md

 Each convention prefix is meant to pronounced literally, for instance `cre-command` is pronounced as "kree-command".

 ## `!`
 In Fennel's style guide, `!` as a suffix refers to file-system operations.
 I have extended this to imply state updates. `cle-` and `del-` are explicit updates of Neovim's state, and thus will always be suffixed by `!`.
-This character can be pronounced as "bang". `cle-auc!` would be pronounced as "kle-awk-bang".
+This character can be pronounced as "bang". `cle-autocmd!` would be pronounced as "kle-awk-bang".

 ## `-`
 `-` as a suffix implies a shortening from Vim/Neovim functions.
 For instance, `nno-` would not be pronounced as 'en-en-oh', but as "normal mode remap" from `nnoremap`.
 The use of these is minimized where appropriate, and likely will be removed entirely from these macros at a future date.